YSD BLOG

 Whether spirometry is conducted to comply with an OSHA regulation or as part of another workplace-mandated program, its value is compromised when testing is conducted incorrectly, equipment is inaccurate, or results are misinterpreted.
 Technically flawed tests too often lead to inaccurate interpretations of worker respiratory health, falsely labeling normal subjects as “impaired” or impaired subjects as “normal.”
 Such flawed test results are not only useless but also convey false information which could be harmful to workers (1).
 Too often, those who conduct the tests or interpret the results are unaware of the impact of technical pitfalls and of current spirometry testing recommendations.

-Because spirometry has become so important in occupational health practice, it is essential for companies to consider the required components for valid tests and strategies for interpreting results, so that occupational spirometry tests are usable and of high technical quality.
+Because spirometry has become so important in occupational health practice, companies need to consider the required components for valid tests and strategies for interpreting results, so that occupational spirometry tests are usable and of high technical quality.
 A strategy for addressing a highly technical program will include:

 (1) accurate measurement of worker lung function (training of personnel, equipment considerations, and spirometry test procedures);